This post contains affiliate links. Please see our disclosure policy.

 Step 4: Make the Frosting.
 Beat together butter and powdered sugar, then mix in the vanilla and salt.
 Beat in the cream cheese last.

 Step 5: Assemble the Cake.
-Frost your cake with a creamy vanilla frosting and chill to set the things up a bit before slicing and serving.
-Use 1 and 1/2 cups of frosting between each of the first two layers, and reserve the rest for the top and sides of the cake.
+Frost your cake, then chill to set the things up a bit before slicing and serving.
+Use 1 and 1/2 cups of frosting between each of the first two layers, and reserve the rest for the sides and top of the cake.

 Serving + Storing: